senaite/senaite.queue/docs/handling.rst

 When system retries a task, it will increase the timeout for that specific task.
 Timeout is the time in seconds the Queue will wait for the task to complete before being discarded as failed.
-By default, this value is set to 120 seconds, but can be changed in :ref:`QueueControlPanel`: *Seconds to wait before unlock*.
+By default, this value is set to 120 seconds, but can be changed in :ref:`QueueControlPanel`: *Maximum seconds*.

-Given a value of timeout of 120 seconds, if a task fails the first time, the system will increase the timeout for that task to 240 seconds.
-If it fails a second time, it will increase its timeout to 480 seconds.
+Given a value of timeout of 120 seconds, if a task fails the first time, the system will increase the timeout for that task to 180 seconds.
+If it fails a second time, it will increase its timeout to 270 seconds: the system multiplies the seconds by a factor of 1.5 each time.

 .. note:: Note that if *Maximum retries* is set to 5 and the timeout is 120
-          seconds, the time in seconds the Queue will wait for the task to complete in the last attempt will be 3,840 seconds (64 minutes).
+          seconds, the time in seconds the Queue will wait for the task to complete in the last attempt will be 608 seconds (10 minutes).
-          Take this into account when configuring default values for *Seconds to wait before unlock* and *Maximum retries*.
+          Take this into account when configuring default values for *Maximum seconds* and *Maximum retries*.

-If a task is timed out, the thread in charge of processing might be still running in the background, while a new thread in charge of the new task will be started.

 Transaction commit conflicts